 Our programme of study aims to develop skills and attributes such as resilience, self-esteem, risk management, teamwork and critical thinking in the context of 3 core themes:

 We ensure that we follow the statutory duties outlined in the Education Act 2002 by providing a balanced and broad-based curriculum.
-In June 2019, the Department of Education launched the final statutory guidance to accompany the introduction of compulsory health education, relationship education, and relationship and sex education (RSE) which will run from September 2020.
+In June 2019, the Department of Education launched the final statutory guidance to accompany the introduction of compulsory health education, relationship education, and relationship and sex education (RSE).

 However, here at Halliford, we have ensured that these topics are already a part of the PSHE curriculum this year.
 Taught once a week by tutors, students have access to presentations, worksheets, resources and a variety of online courses to ensure that lessons are both interesting and informative.
 Peer and self-assessments are fundamental parts of the formative assessment strategies used within lessons.